-Nevada’s cannabis tourism industry is fuelling the success of one of the “gold standards” for legal cannabis jurisdictions in the United States.
+Nevada’s cannabis tourism industry is fueling the success of one of the “gold standards” for legal cannabis jurisdictions in the United States.

-Nevada can thank its thriving tourism industry for its leader status which will largely be driven by the newly legalized adult-use market in the world’s premiere entertainment destination.
-The legislation has proven to be a huge opportunity for the state’s most famous city, Las Vegas — poised to become the world’s largest adult-use cannabis tourism industry.
+Nevada can thank its thriving tourism industry for its leading status in the legal adult-use cannabis market.
+Legislation has proven to be a huge opportunity for the state’s most famous city, Las Vegas — poised to become one of the world’s largest adult-use cannabis tourism destinations.

-While cannabis consumption remains a no-go at the Federal level, that hasn’t stopped the growth of the state-legal cannabis industry.
-In fact in 2017, according to a recent report by Arcview Market Research and BDS Analytics, the US cannabis market grew by 31 percent to reach $8.5 billion.
+While cannabis consumption remains a no-go at the federal level, that hasn’t stopped the growth of the state-wide cannabis industry.
+According to a recent report by Arcview Market Research and BDS Analytics, in 2018 the US cannabis market reached US$9.8 billion in legal dispensary sales.
 As more states legislate for medical-use and adult-use cannabis programs, that figure is expected to hit US$30 billion by 2024.
 If one includes legal sales of cannabis and CBD in pharmacies and general retail outlets, that figure rises to US$44.8 billion.
 Nevada’s tourism industry is expected to help the state capture a significant portion of the projected market.

 Nevada’s legal cannabis market

-Nevada became the fifth US state to legalize adult-use cannabis in July 2017 when it added recreational use to its existing legal model for the cultivation and sale of medical cannabis.
-While the state’s card-holding medical cannabis consumers—the number of which has been dropping steadily since recreational legalization—need only be 18 to purchase products, recreational consumers must be at least 21.
-The new recreational laws allow adults over 21 to purchase and possess up to one ounce of cannabis dried flower or 3.5 grams of concentrates or hash for personal use.
+In July 2017, Nevada became the fifth US state to legalize adult-use cannabis when it added recreational use to its existing legal model for the cultivation and sale of medical cannabis.
+While the state’s card-holding medical cannabis consumers only need to be 18 to purchase products, recreational consumers must be at least 21.
+The new recreational laws allow adults over 21 to purchase and possess up to 1 ounce of cannabis dried flower or 3.5 grams of concentrates or hash for personal use.

-Nevada is home to 64 state-licensed dispensaries, as of August 2018, 61 of which are licensed for recreational sales.
-The number of retail stores allowed in each Nevada county will be population based, with initial estimates projecting around a total of 130 licensed dispensaries statewide in the future.
-Proceeds from the 15 percent cultivation tax on all cannabis products in the state goes toward schools, and a 10 percent tax collected from recreational cannabis sales goes toward the Nevada Rainy Day fund.
-In its first fiscal year, the Nevada Department of Taxation reported a remarkable $69.8 million in cannabis tax revenue, which is 140 percent higher than anticipated.
-Recreational cannabis sales accounted for 80 percent of total sales, raking in $424.9 million for the first year.
+Nevada was home to 65 state-licensed dispensaries as of July 2019, and the majority are licensed for recreational sales.
+The number of retail stores allowed in each Nevada county is population-based, with initial estimates projecting around a total of 130 licensed dispensaries statewide in the future.
+Proceeds from the 15 percent cultivation tax on all cannabis products in the state go toward schools, and a 10 percent tax collected from recreational cannabis sales goes toward the Nevada Rainy Day fund.
+In its first fiscal year, the Nevada Department of Taxation reported a remarkable US$69.8 million in cannabis tax revenue, which is 140 percent higher than anticipated.
+Recreational cannabis sales accounted for 80 percent of total sales, raking in US$424.9 million for the first year.

 “Even though Nevada was an early adopter in creating its state-legal cannabis industry, it has one of the most robust regulatory regimes.
-The laws are clear, the Department of Taxation enforces them, and licensees who are out of compliance are shut down,” Brayden R. Sutton, President and CEO of vertically integrated Nevada-licensed cannabis producer 1933 Industries Inc. (CSE:TGIF,OTCQB:TGIFF), told the Investing News Network.
+The laws are clear, the Department of Taxation enforces them, and licensees who are out of compliance are shut down,” Brayden R. Sutton, president and CEO of vertically integrated Nevada-licensed cannabis producer 1933 Industries (CSE:TGIF,OTCQB:TGIFF), told the Investing News Network.
 “In comparison, California’s non-compliant operations are still thriving.
 From the beginning, Nevada issued a limited number of licenses based on its supply and demand projections.
-Currently, no new cultivation and production licenses are being issued.
 This offers protection to current cultivation and production licensees by avoiding excessive competition.”

 Success in implementing legalization

-In April 2018, the US’ largest cannabis company, Los Angeles-based MedMen (CSE:MMEN) announced the completion of “the most high-tech marijuana factory in the world”, a 45,000-square-foot facility east of Reno, Nevada.
-“There’s no better place that we could’ve built this factory than right here,” said Adam Bierman, MedMen co-founder and CEO, praising Nevada’s cannabis industry as “the premier marijuana program in the US right now.”
+“There’s no better place that we could’ve built this factory than right here,” said Adam Bierman, MedMen (CSE:MMEN) co-founder and CEO, praising Nevada’s cannabis industry as “the premier marijuana program in the US right now.”
+In April 2018, the US’ largest cannabis company, Los Angeles-based MedMen, announced the completion of “the most high-tech marijuana factory in the world,” a 45,000 square foot facility east of Reno, Nevada.

-According to New Frontier data, cannabis consumers in Nevada spend an average of $68 per transaction at least once per week.
-The research firm also notes that annual sales of cannabis at Nevada’s state-licensed dispensaries are projected to grow at a CAGR of 22 percent to reach an estimated $772.3 million by 2022.
+According to New Frontier data, cannabis consumers in Nevada spend an average of US$68 per transaction at least once per week.
+The research firm also notes that annual sales of cannabis at Nevada’s state-licensed dispensaries are projected to grow at a compound annual growth rate of 22 percent to reach an estimated US$772.3 million by 2022.

 “People think of Colorado as the gold mine so to speak.
 We are way beyond what Colorado did the first year,” said State Senator Tick Segerblom (D), who was instrumental in developing the state’s medical cannabis framework in 2013 as well as legalizing recreational marijuana sales.

-Segerblom credits Nevada’s ability to implement recreational legalization quickly compared to other states on the fact that Nevada’s medical cannabis program was modeled on Colorado’s recreational program, “[W]hen the voters approved Question 2 we only had to flip a switch to convert medical to recreational.
+Segerblom credits Nevada’s ability to implement recreational legalization quickly compared to other states to the fact that Nevada’s medical cannabis program was modeled on Colorado’s recreational program.
+“When the voters approved Question 2, we only had to flip a switch to convert medical to recreational.
 We also have a very dedicated industry and a talented group of civil servants who labored hard to create a rigorous but workable system that got off the ground quickly.
 There are a lot of rules, but the rules have helped ensure we have a good system and a working market.”

 Nevada’s cannabis tourism industry key to market growth

-“The City of Las Vegas is looking to implement consumption lounges in the next few months, which would be an even bigger attraction for tourists to consume cannabis products while staying here,” he added.
+“The City of Las Vegas recently approved cannabis consumption lounges.
+With state approval, these lounges would be an even bigger attraction for tourists to consume cannabis products while staying here,” he added.

 Nevada’s casinos and associated hotels are federally regulated, making them off limits for cannabis consumption.
-However, the Las Vegas City Council has approved the licensing of cannabis consumption lounges and other local governments are considering licensing cannabis consumption lounges.
-The move could provide the room for significant growth in Nevada’s already impressive recreational cannabis sales by attracting additional tourists and providing them with an entertaining venue for legal consumption in the heart of Sin City, ensuring literal room for Nevada’s cannabis operations to expand.
+However, the Las Vegas City Council has approved the licensing of cannabis consumption lounges and other local governments are considering them as well.
+Now it’s up to the state to decide.
+The matter is tabled for discussion in 2021.
+A positive decision could attract additional tourists and provide them with an entertaining venue for legal consumption in the heart of Sin City, ensuring literal room for Nevada’s cannabis operations to expand.

-Nevada’s largest city and one of the world’s top tourism destination, Las Vegas is on its way to becoming the mecca of North America’s cannabis tourism industry.
+As Nevada’s largest city and one of the world’s top tourism destinations, Las Vegas is on its way to becoming the mecca of North America’s cannabis tourism industry.
 What happens in Vegas doesn’t always stay in Vegas.
-Investors in Nevada’s cannabis tourism industry and cannabis companies have plenty of opportunities to take home profit.
+As the Nevada cannabis tourism industry continues to develop, businesses and investors could see new opportunities.